 - First, talk to your physician; have a physical if you haven’t had one in recent years.
 Be honest in talking to your doctor about how you are feeling.

 - Make an effort to connect with other people.
 Make a list of friends that would be happy to get a phone call from you.

 - Try to increase your physical activity.
 Take a walk down the hall in your apartment building, do some stretching while watching TV or some other light exercises to get started.

 - Take pride in each accomplishment, each day.
 Pat yourself on the back for taking that walk no matter how short or long, for making your bed, for doing a load of laundry, or writing a letter.

 - Learn a new skill or be creative.
-Join a Yoga group, quilting group or garden club.
+Join a Yoga group, quilting group, or take up gardening.
 Color with your grandchildren.
 Become a volunteer.

 We all need other people in our lives.
 If you do not have someone with whom you can discuss your thoughts and feelings, consider talking to a social worker, counselor or a clergy person.
 Support groups can be very helpful and may help a person to realize there are many people who have a need for some extra help in getting through the difficulties in life.

 Your physician may recommend a medication to help with the process of feeling better.
 Treating depression can be highly successful.

 Anything that can help in lifting those overwhelming, heavy feelings is certainly worth a try to get a person started towards enjoying life again!

 Find more health & wellness tips like these on Bethesda’s blog.